 History and Geography are taught as part of the N.C. requirements and the children will study specific periods and themes in history, conduct a study of the locality, learn map-reading skills, and cover a range of physical and regional geography.
 A number of educational visits are made to support the humanities curriculum.

 Physical Education is taught in mixed groups throughout the school for two hours each week.
 It encompasses gymnastics, personal fitness, dance and drama.
 During games lessons, ball skills, team activities and athletics are taught.
 Specific games covered include netball, football, cricket, rounders and rugby.
 Year 4 pupils have an opportunity to swim for one term.
 The school teams have a full programme of friendly and league matches including tournaments.
 We are a primary partner to Dr Challoner’s High School and as such are involved in many additional sporting activities throughout the year.
 We hold an annual Sports week which finishes with our Sports Day to which parents are invited, followed by a family picnic lunch on the field.

 Musical emphasis is on participation and creativity and the music curriculum extends beyond the classroom.
 There is specialist tuition from peripatetic teachers of violin, recorder,’ cello, classical guitar, clarinet, flute, piano and brass instruments.
-Elangeni has a School Choir, which meets weekly, and the Elangeni School Orchestra and Guitar Ensemble both led by specialist teachers from the Buckinghamshire Music Trust.
-Each year we participate in musical events such as the Amersham Schools Music Festival, and Echoes at the Royal Albert Hall.
+Elangeni has a School Choir, which meets weekly, as does the Elangeni School Orchestra and Guitar Ensemble both led by specialist teachers from the Buckinghamshire Music Trust.
+Each year we participate in musical events.

 In Art and Craft children are given the opportunity to experience a wide range of activities.
 They are encouraged to use various media to explore colour, line, tone and texture.
 They will also learn about influential artists and architects.
 A dedicated Art and Craft room is available where small groups are able to cook and participate in pottery, art and needlework.